 - If the parent is physically, emotionally and/or verbally abusive

-- If mental health issues of the caregiver make it difficult to care for another
+- If the mental health issues of the caregiver make it difficult to care for another

 - If the parents’ dementia or Alzheimer’s disease is too severe and they are unsafe